2025 German federal election: United States and Russia

 United States businessman and government official Elon Musk repeatedly posted in favor of the AfD on his platform X. He also endorsed AfD in an op-ed published in Welt am Sonntag.
 This was indirectly criticized by President Steinmeier and directly by the CDU, Greens, SPD, FDP, Left, the German Journalists Association and other German media as unacceptable external influence.
-Similarly, United States Vice President JD Vance met with AfD leadership and criticized other German parties for refusing to cooperate with the party.
-Both Scholz and Merz rebuked Vance for his comments.